COP26 scorecard: Summit leaves the heavy lifting for later

 By the second week, the COP26 negotiations had bogged down in disputes over emissions trading, climate finance, and the world’s failure to cut carbon emissions sufficiently to keep global warming this century to no more than 1.5 degrees Celsius above preindustrial levels.
 Dueling texts with language changes passed between negotiating rooms, dragging the talks into an extra day.

-Delegates eventually agreed on a roadmap for implementing the 2015 Paris accord, one that both reflects the increased certainty among scientists of the dire risk of overshooting 1.5 degrees and focuses on the main human activity that raises that risk: the burning of fossil fuels.
+Delegates eventually agreed on a road map for implementing the 2015 Paris accord, one that both reflects the increased certainty among scientists of the dire risk of overshooting 1.5 degrees and focuses on the main human activity that raises that risk: the burning of fossil fuels.

 For the first time, a U.N. climate agreement called upon governments to “phase down” coal power and subsidies for fossil fuels.
 The language watered down earlier drafts after India and China balked at a call to “phase out” coal, on which their growing economies currently depend.
 But it marks a break with past reluctance to single out an industry that wields vast economic and political power, including in the U.S.